Ready for an epic southeast Asia road trip? Here are three unmissable itineraries for the trip of a lifetime.

 Day 16-18: Sukhothai Historical Park, Thailand

-Sukhothai Historical Park contains 193 ruins of Sukhothai, the capital of the Kingdom in 13th-14th century.
+Sukhothai Historical Park contains 193 ruins of Sukhothai, the capital of the Kingdom in the 13th-14th century.
+The entire area smacks you in the face with impressive temples and ruins.

 Declared a UNESCO World Heritage Site in 2003, inside the park sits the remains of the Noen Prasad (the Royal Palace), Wat Mahathat (the most impressive and important temple in the park), and our favourite, Wat Sa Si, which is beautifully situated in the middle of the Traphang-Trakuan Lake.